alekz99/Russian-SportsSum/README.md

-# Russian-SportsSum
-Summarization of sports text broadcasts in Russian
+# Summarization of sports text broadcasts in Russian